Authority: Northern Heart Hospital Penang

 Older adults who skip breakfast face double risks: weaker metabolism and higher chances of malnutrition.
 Without morning nutrients, the elderly may experience dizziness, higher fall risks, and worsened cardiovascular outcomes.

 Not all breakfasts are created equal.
-Sugary pastries and processed foods don’t help the heart—balanced, nutrient-rich meals do.
+Sugary pastries and processed foods don’t help the heart, balanced, nutrient-rich meals do.

-Oatmeal, whole-grain toast, or quinoa provide slow-releasing energy and help control cholesterol levels.
+- Whole Grains and Fiber: Oatmeal, whole-grain toast, or quinoa provide slow-releasing energy and help control cholesterol levels.

-Eggs, Greek yogurt, and avocado deliver essential amino acids and heart-friendly omega-3s.
+- Lean Proteins and Healthy Fats: Eggs, Greek yogurt, and avocado deliver essential amino acids and heart-friendly omega-3s.

-Berries, bananas, and citrus fruits reduce oxidative stress, giving arteries an extra layer of protection.
+- Fruits and Antioxidants: Berries, bananas, and citrus fruits reduce oxidative stress, giving arteries an extra layer of protection.

 Lifestyle Tips for a Heart-Healthy Morning Routine